swittk/ezmedicationinput/README.md

 - Interval-based schedules (`repeat.period` + `periodUnit`) step forward from `orderedAt`, respecting `dayOfWeek` filters.
 - Pure frequency schedules (`BID`, `TID`, etc.) fall back to clinic-defined institution times.
 - All timestamps are emitted as ISO strings that include the clinic time-zone offset.

+`from` is required and marks the evaluation window. `orderedAt` is optional—when supplied it acts as the baseline for interval calculations; otherwise the `from` timestamp is reused.
+The options bag also accepts `timeZone`, `eventClock`, `mealOffsets`, and `frequencyDefaults` at the top level (mirroring the legacy `config` object). `limit` defaults to 10 when omitted.

 ### Ocular & intravitreal shortcuts